KubeOrchestra/.github/CONTRIBUTING.md

 ---

-Thank you for contributing to KubeOrchestra!
+Thank you for contributing to KubeOrch!
 Together, we're making Kubernetes deployment beautiful and accessible.